 The names of the Board of Directors' three nominees for election as directors and biographical information regarding each nominee are set forth below.
-Unless otherwise noted, each nominee is a senior officer of Sempra Energy and, other than Mr. Chaudhri, is currently a director of Pacific Enterprises.
+Each nominee is currently a director.
+Each is also an executive officer of both Sempra Energy and Pacific Enterprises and has held the position set forth below his name or various positions with the same or predecessor organizations for at least five years.

-Stephen L. Baum, 63, has been a director since 1999.
-He is Chairman of the Board, President and Chief Executive Officer of Pacific Enterprises and Sempra Energy.
-He is a director of Computer Sciences Corporation.
+Stephen L. Baum, 64, has been a director since 1999.
+He is Chairman of the Board, President and Chief Executive Officer of Pacific Enterprises and Chairman of the Board and Chief Executive Officer of Sempra Energy.
+He is a director of Sempra Energy and Computer Sciences Corporation.

-M. Javade Chaudhri, 51, is an Executive Vice President and the General Counsel of Sempra Energy.
+Javade Chaudhri, 52, became a director in 2004.
+He is an Executive Vice President and the General Counsel of Pacific Enterprises and Sempra Energy.
 Prior to joining Sempra Energy in 2003, he was a Senior Vice President and the General Counsel of Gateway, Inc. and from 1993 to 1999 he was a senior partner in the law firm of Winston & Strawn.

-Neal E. Schmale, 57, has been a director since 2001.
+Neal E. Schmale, 58, has been a director since 2001.
 He is an Executive Vice President and the Chief Financial Officer of Pacific Enterprises and Sempra Energy.
-He is a member of the Board of Directors of WD-40, the San Diego Symphony Orchestra Association and the YMCA-Mission Valley.
+He is a director of Sempra Energy, Murphy Oil Corporation and WD-40 Company.